How I came to embrace play as a teaching tool in the dance studio

 In The Holistic Dance Teacher Approach, I incorporate play in the dance studio by using teaching methods and activities that encourage creativity, imagination, personal expression, teamwork, and the development of physical, cognitive, and emotional skills in enjoyable and entertaining ways.
 When dance games and activities are carefully crafted with play in mind, they can help students grow in dance technique, artistry, and social-emotional learning.
 Play in the dance studio can involve a range of activity and approaches, many of which I look at in depth below.

 Research indicates that students of all ages learn through play, and play can help children can develop important social, cognitive, and emotional skills.
 Using play as an educational tool can help students gain self-confidence, engage in new experiences, and meet new physical and mental challenges.
 Incorporating play in the dance studio with students of all ages can have many benefits, from helping students learn new skills and refine their technique to helping them cope with stress and anxiety.
-You should incorporate play into your dance classes because:
+You should incorporate play and dance games into your dance classes because they:

 How can you incorporate play in the dance studio?